What is Agile Project Management?

 - Sprint planning meetings, when stakeholders determine what will be accomplished by each person during that sprint and how it will be achieved

-- Daily stand-ups, when the sprint team meet briefly to assess progress and make needed change
+- Daily stand-ups, when the sprint team meet briefly to assess progress and make necessary changes

-- The sprint review and sprint retrospective held at the end of each sprint: At the sprint review, project stakeholders see a functional iteration of the working finished product.
+- The sprint review and sprint retrospective are held at the end of each sprint.
+At the sprint review, project stakeholders see a functional iteration of the working finished product.

-At the sprint retrospective meeting stakeholders discuss with the team what was best accomplished in this iteration, what could have been improved, and assess the task load of each team member.
+At the sprint retrospective meeting, stakeholders discuss with the team what was best accomplished in this iteration, what could have been improved, and assess the amount of work for each team member.
 Embedded in Agile principles, this is an essential meeting for every stakeholder and product owner.

 Agile project management

-Each Agile team is unique and each uses the Agile project management methodology that works best for them.
-These self organizing teams have the autonomy to foster the most motivated and productive results possible in a fast-paced environment.
-Working to build or change an organization’s existing technology, the goal sought by stakeholders in the end product may be hard to define.
-Because the Agile process begins by accepting that uncertainty or ambiguity, the entire development team is ready to respond to change at every step, focused always upon functionality and continuous improvement.
-Commonly used in software development projects because of its speed and adaptability, this iterative approach makes quick evaluation and change possible, and replaces the need to produce constant comprehensive documentation.
+Each Agile team is unique and uses the Agile project management methodology that works best for them.
+These self organizing teams have the autonomy to produce the best results possible in a fast-paced environment.
+The Agile process begins by accepting that there will be uncertainty and a lack of predictability, so the entire development team is ready to respond to change, focused always upon functionality and continuous improvement.
+Commonly used in software development projects because of its speed and adaptability, this iterative approach makes quick evaluation and change possible.
+It replaces the need to produce constant comprehensive documentation.

-After planning meetings are concluded and a product development project is ready to begin, the scope and stages of the project should be clear to the Agile project team and all stakeholders.
+Once planning meetings are concluded and a product development project is ready to begin, the scope and stages of the project should be clear to the Agile project team and all stakeholders.
 A roadmap will break down the features to be implemented in the high-quality deliverables that will shape the project lifecycle, and secure real-time stakeholder engagement and satisfaction.
-(Kanban boards, another Agile tool, are often used, but can’t replace the utility of project management software for large scale projects.)
 This sustainable development model makes it possible for business stakeholders, the development team, and customers to maintain a constant and unconstrained pace throughout the development process.